wifiknight45/Cay_Cay_b-dayyy/README.md

 # Caydence’s Awesome 11th Birthday Website! 🎉

-## Hi, Super Smart Friends!
+## Hello there friends and family!
 Welcome to Caydence’s birthday website!
 It’s a fun place to celebrate her turning 11 tomorrow, April 14, 2025.
-Today, April 13, we’re having a big party, and you’re invited to join the fun online!
+Today, April 13, we’re having a small party, and you’re invited to join the fun online!
 This site is full of cool stuff Caydence loves, like *Coraline*, Chappell Roan’s music, and making wild, colorful bead bracelets.

 ## What’s This Website For?
 This website is like a giant birthday card for Caydence!
 You can: